Silt, Colorado

-Silt is a Statutory Town in Garfield County, Colorado, United States.
+Silt is a statutory town in Garfield County, Colorado, United States.
 The population was 3,536 at the 2020 census, up from 2,930 at the 2010 census.
+The town is part of the Glenwood Springs Micropolitan Area.

+History

 A post office called "Silt" has been in operation since 1898.
 The community was named for the silt deposits at the original town site.